 (2018) ‘Supporting Members and Peers’, in C. Leston-Bandeira and L. Thompson (eds.)
 Exploring Parliament, Oxford: Oxford University Press.
 Co-author: J. Mulley.

-Blogs and public/policy engagement
+Reports and policy engagement

 (2019) 'The effectiveness and influence of the select committee system', written submission to the House of Commons Liaison Committee.
 Inquiry details here.